kapawlak/128A_Remote/128ASite/planck.md

 $$
 :::

-which directly relates the frequency of a photon to its energy.
+which directly relates the frequency of a photon, $\nu$, to its energy, $E$.
 In this project, we will attempt to measure the value of $h$ using simple electronics components.
 One of these devices will be the light emitting diode or LED, which directly converts energy carried by electrons into photons in a controlled way.

 The experiment has a fairly simple set up, but many factors involving the components can introduce error into your measurement.
 This experiment is a creative endeavor where you should push the limits of simple electronics and your knowledge of error analysis to refine results.
 Your goal in this experiment is simply to obtain **the most precise and accurate measurement of $h$ possible**.